giorgiagandolfi/DNA-RNA_Dynamics/report.md

 [1] 0 9
 ```

-None false postives are detected when multiple test correction is applied.
+No significant probes are detected when multiple test correction is applied.
 A boxplot of the raw and corrected pValues shows their distributions.

 ![boxplot](https://github.com/giorgiagandolfi/DNA-RNA_Dynamics/blob/master/boxplot%20pink.png)